gauzinge/SPS_June15_HowTo/README.md

 To do so, in a terminal do the following:

-        source ~/setup.env
         cd Ph2_ACF
         source setup.sh

 open an editor of your choice and open the file:

-        ~/Ph2_ACF/settings/running.xml
+        ~/Ph2_ACF/settings/Beamtest_Nov15.xml

 this holds the GLIB and CBC parameters.
-In order to change the threshold for example, just change the HEX number in line 9.
+In order to change the threshold for example, just change the HEX number in the line that says <GlobalCBCRegister> .
 The three lines below point to the CBC config files that are currently being used.
 Editing the Global_CBC_Register node avoids having to change all CBC files manually.
 Things defined in this node take precedence over the settings from the CBC files!

 Then, on the terminal, use the systemtest application to upload the config to GLIB & CBCs:

-        ~/Ph2_ACF/bin/systemtest -f settings/running.xml -c
+        ~/Ph2_ACF/bin/systemtest -f settings/Beamtest_Nov15.xml -c

 or from the ACF folder:

-        systemtest -f settings/running.xml -c
+        systemtest -f settings/Beamtest_Nov15.xml -c

 Be carful not to alter any GLIB parameters as this could screw up running!